Roshan Mahanama: Match referee

 Following his retirement from international cricket in 1999, Roshan Mahanama made the transition into becoming an International Cricket Council match referee.
-He made his debut as a match referee in the ODI between West Indies and Bangladesh in Kingstown 2004.
-In the same series, he made his Test debut and to date, he has refereed in 61 Tests.
-On 21 October 2014 during ODI series between New Zealand and South Africa, Roshan Mahanama entered the elite group of match referees who have officiated 200+ matches.
+He made his debut as a match referee in the ODI between West Indies and Bangladesh in Kingstown 2004, subsequently making his test debut in the same series.
+To date, he has refereed in 61 Tests.
+Mahanama officiated his 200th ODI on 21 October 2014 during the first match between New Zealand and South Africa in Mount Maunganui.

-Mahanama stepped down from the job of being a match referee from international cricket with his last appearance came in the last test match between New Zealand and Australia in 2015.
+Mahanama stepped down from the refereeing panel in 2015, with his last appearance in the last test match between New Zealand and Australia.
 He joined the elite panel in 2004 and has refereed in 61 Tests, 222 ODIs and 35 T20Is till 15 September, including in three World Cups and the 2009 Champions Trophy.
 Mahanama became the first match referee to serve in a day-night Test match in the history of the game, where the pink ball was used for the first time as well.
 He also served as a match referee at the 2020 Pakistan Super League and 2021 Pakistan Super League.